 Cathedral of St. John the Evangelist: Generally believed to be one of the finest Gothic-style cathedrals in the western United States, this is one of two gorgeous cathedrals gracing Spokane.

 Monroe Street Bridge: When completed in 1911, this bridge's 281-foot concrete central span was the largest in the U.S. Thanks to heavy lobbying from preservation advocates, the bridge underwent a major renovation in 2005 instead of being replaced.

-Gonzaga University: This university campus near downtown Spokane features Bing Crosby's boyhood home as well as St. Aloyisius and the relocated and restored Heutter House.
+Gonzaga University: This university campus near downtown Spokane features Bing Crosby's boyhood home as well as St. Aloysius and the relocated and restored Heutter House.
 Perhaps we should also mention that it's home to the Gonzaga Bulldogs or "Zags," a powerhouse basketball program.